abetlen/llama-cpp-python/README.md

 # Define the location of your nltk data directory
 data_path1 = llama_cpp.nlLoader(nltkData="<PATH TO NLTK DATA DIRECTORY>")

-# Initialize the sentenc-splitter function
+# Initialize the sentence-splitter function
 paragraphs1 = llama_cpp.sentSplit()

 # Define the passSearch function to join sentences